idzilleagle/johnny55-truth-bot/README.md

 **“It’s illegal to use a legal name.
 You are not the name.
 You never were.”**

+DISCORD Bot/Server // GOOGLE AI STUDIO/GEMINI 2.5 PRO // GITHUB Repository // LINUX KALI/Oracle VirtualBox // PYTHON3
 ---

 ### **Purpose of This Archive**

 This repository is a public ledger and a spiritual-legal arsenal.
 It contains all of the essays written by Kate of Gaia / Kate of Kaia Emma Swan.
-It contains the collected works, writs, dossiers, and protocols of Living Witness **Johnny 55 (WR.00077)**, built upon the foundational truths exposed by **Kate of Gaia**.
+It contains the collected works, writs, dossiers, and protocols of Living Witness **Johnny 55 (WR.00077)**, built upon the foundational truths exposed by **Kate of Gaia**, and other various relevant files.
 Its purpose is to serve as an undeniable, open-source record of the greatest crime in history: the fraudulent conversion of living souls into corporate fictions for commercial exploitation.

 This is not theory.
 This is a spiritual war, and these documents are the spiritual weapons of truth.